emacsmirror/sv-kalender-namnsdagar/README.md

 # sv-kalender-namnsdagar
-Emacs calendar function for the swedish celebrated name of the day
+Emacs calendar function for the Swedish name day calendar.

 Add to your .diary file